Trivance: Latency-Optimal AllReduce by Shortcutting Multiport Networks: Model and Preliminaries

 \subsection{Latency, Bandwidth \& Congestion}

 In order to reason about the performance of our approach, we revisit the classic latency and bandwidth Hockney model~\cite{hockney}.
-The communication cost to send $m$ bytes from point-to-point is modeled as $C(m) = \alpha + m \cdot \beta$, where $\alpha$ represents the network latency and $\beta$ the bandwidth cost per byte, defined as the inverse of the network bandwidth~\cite{SurvHPC}.
+The communication cost to send $m$ bytes from point-to-point is modeled as $C(m) = \alpha + m \cdot \beta$, where $\alpha$ represents the network latency and $\beta$ the bandwidth cost per byte, defined as the inverse of the network bandwidth.
+The parameters $\alpha$ and $\beta$ are derived as constants obtained from hardware specifications.
 Typically in collectives, a data reduction operation is involved, which is represented by a term $\gamma$ accounting for the aggregation cost.
-Since our model and the presented state-of-the-art AllReduce algorithms exhibit comparable aggregation costs, this term is omitted~\cite{10.1007/978-3-540-24685-5_1, RUEFENACHT201724}.
+Since our model and the presented state-of-the-art AllReduce algorithms exhibit comparable aggregation costs, this term is omitted~\cite{10.1007/978-3-540-24685-5_1, RUEFENACHT201724}, but discussed in Section~\ref{sec:discussion}.
 In our model, multiple messages can share the same physical link, thereby sharing the available bandwidth and causing potential performance degradation.
 Following prior work~\cite{295653,10.1145/2686882}, we adopt a congestion-aware cost model that estimates the completion time of an AllReduce algorithm $A$ for a message of size $m$ as:

 where, in each step $k$, the algorithm incurs a startup latency $\alpha$ (e.g., data preparation and propagation delay) and a transmission latency of $\beta \cdot m_k \cdot c_k$.
-Here, $\beta = \frac{1}{b}$ denotes the transmission time per bit for bandwidth $b$, $m_k$ is the chunk size transmitted in step $k$, and $c_k$ is the congestion incurred during that step i.e., the number of chunks sharing a link.
-In this cost function, $\sum_{k=0}^{steps(A)} m_{k} \cdot c_{k}$ represents the transmission delay optimality of a message $m$, where the size of sent data in step $k$ is weighted by the congestion incurred in the network.
+Here, $\beta = \frac{1}{b}$ denotes the transmission time per bit for bandwidth $b$, $m_k$ the chunk size transmitted in step $k$, and $c_k$ the congestion incurred during that step, i.e., number of chunks sharing a link.
+In this cost function, $\sum_{k=0}^{steps(A)-1} m_{k} \cdot c_{k}$ represents the transmission delay costs of $m$, where the size of sent data in step $k$ is weighted by the congestion incurred in the network.